 Primary milia is the most common, occurring spontaneously without a known stimulus.
-Secondary milia is induced by various stimuli, typically when the skin undergoes some form of trauma.
+Secondary ones are induced by various stimuli, typically when the skin undergoes some form of trauma.
 This could be dermabrasion, physical trauma e.g. x-rays, inflammatory skin diseases e.g. acne or use of topical or systemic drugs.

-Such form of milia is common in newborns, typically found on the face or scalp.
+Such forms are common in newborns, typically found on the face or scalp.
 They tend to disappear within weeks.
 In adults, benign primary milia occur spontaneously, often randomly distributed across cheeks and eyelids, and sometimes at the genitalia.
-While milia found on newborns go away in time, milia that develop later in life tend to persist.
+While milia found on newborns go away in time, those that develop later in life tend to persist.

 Secondary milia occur anywhere following traumatic stimuli after the skin is damaged in some way.
-Medications that may trigger secondary milia include topical steroids, penicillamine, benoxaprofen and cyclosporine.
+Medications that may trigger them include topical steroids, penicillamine, benoxaprofen and cyclosporine.
 Other conditions can include contact dermatitis, skin grafts, second-degree burns and radiotherapy.
 In children, superficial abrasions can also lead to secondary milia.